xenthm/tp/docs/team/sarahchow03.md

-# Sarah Chow - Project Portfolio Page
+# Sarah Chow Wan Xuan - Project Portfolio Page
 ## Overview of Project
-`MangaTantou` is a desktop Command Line Interface (CLI) application intended for editors of manga publishing companies.
+`MangaTantou` is a desktop Command Line Interface (CLI) application that serves editors in Manga Publishing Houses!
-It aims to provide a one-stop-shop for all their author and manga management needs.

-`MangaTantou` boasts these main functionalities:
-1. Managing a team of authors by adding and deleting entries.
-2. Managing the manga written by these authors.
-3. Managing the deadlines of the manga written by these authors
-4. Managing the profits earned by the manga by editing the sales data of each manga.
-5. Viewing the above details in a well-formatted table.
+Its job is to keep track of authors and their works (known as mangas), monitoring each of the mangas' deadlines and profits.

 ## Summary of Contributions
 ### Code Contribution